erikdelange/EXIN-The-Experimental-Interpreter/EXIN language reference.md

 ##### Various
 The *pass* keyword is a no-operation statement.
 ##### Grammar in EBNF
+For an explantion of the EBNF notation used here see [EBNF syntax.txt](EBNF%20syntax.txt).
+For a graphical representation of the syntax see [EXIN syntax diagram](EXIN%20syntax%20diagram.pdf).

 ```
 /*	EXIN grammar.
  *
- *	For graphical representation paste this text into http://bottlecaps.de/rr/ui
+ *	For an interactive graphical representation paste this grammar into http://bottlecaps.de/rr/ui
  */

 program ::= (statement | NEWLINE)* EOF